Primary and Secondary School

 CWP has extensive risk management planning and emergency procedures in place.
 We are confident in our ability to respond quickly and appropriately manage an emergency situation.
 Our first priority is to ensure the safety of all patrons.

 CWP has an evacuation procedure in place for the entire park.
 In order to ensure CWP maintains full control of an evacuation, details of the evacuation procedure will not be released.
-If necessary, the teacher-in-charge can be briefed on our evacuation procedure at the time of arrival.

 In the unlikely event of an evacuation, all patrons will be provided with instruction, including directions to exits/muster points.